ska-telescope/ska-oso-pht-ui/docs/src/userGuide/sv/LandingPageSV.rst

      - Purpose

    * -  |iconedit| (Edit)
-     - Edits the details of a proposal.
-This is only active for proposals in "Draft" status.
+     - Edits the details of a submission.
+This is only active for submissions in "Draft" status.
    * - |iconview| (View)
      - Views the summary of a submission.
    * - |iconclone| (Clone)